 A little about Golden Retrievers

 You can expect a variation of coats from puppy to puppy.
+We breed for wavy to straight coats with furnishings.
 The coat will be ‘fluffy’ during puppyhood until the adult coat develops at around a year of age.
 Texture of coats can also vary, commonly flat waves to soft curls.
-The curlier the coat, generally the less shedding.